 3) It Makes An Excellent Electrical Connection- because the solder is a conductor it gives the wire more area from which it can flow electrons to whatever it is connected.

 4) Non-permanent – Although soldering is very strong, it can be removed and the joint taken apart in the future if necessary.

 5) Connectors do Not Need to be Crimped – Those little metal connectors that are designed to be crimped have a terrible habit of coming loose as well as breaking the little copper wires in the conductor making a weak joint as well as one that does not conduct as well as it should.
 They easily let air and moisture in which causes corrosion and that leads to poor and broken connections.

-Resin core solder can be had in various quantities, but I buy the one pound roll for around $12-15 which will be a lifetime supply for most folks.
-I use Kester brand “44” Resin Core solder in the .031 diameter size.
+Rosin core solder can be had in various quantities, but I buy the one pound roll for around $12-15 which will be a lifetime supply for most folks.
+I use Kester brand “44” Rosin Core solder in the .031 diameter size.
 This is about the size of mechanical pencil lead and works quite well for what you will be doing.